Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: Decay of in iType-III model with one generation

 \section{Decay of $N^\pm/\widetilde{N}^\pm$ in iType-III model with one generation}

-Here, we briefly discuss the typical behaviour of iType-III seesaw involving the decay of heavy charged leptons.
-For simplicity, we show it with one generation of lepton and right handed neutrinos.
-During the diagonalization of mass matrix, the rotation matrices needed for negatively and positively charged leptons are denoted as $Z^L$ and $Z^R$ respectively whereas the same for neutral leptons are termed as $U$.
-Assuming $M_n\gg v_0Y \gg v_0Y_e$, where $Y_e$ is the Yukawa coupling for SM lepton, these three rotation matrices for iType-III seesaw can be expressed as:
+Here, we briefly outline the typical behaviour of the iType-III Seesaw, focusing on the decays of heavy charged leptons.
+For clarity, we illustrate the setup with a single generation of leptons and triplet fermions.
+Upon diagonalizing the mass matrix, the rotation matrices for negatively and positively charged leptons are denoted by $Z^L$ and $Z^R$, respectively, while the corresponding matrix for neutral leptons is denoted by $U$.
+These rotations determine the mixing between SM and heavy states, and hence directly control the allowed decay channels.
+Under the hierarchy $M_n \gg v_0 Y \gg v_0 Y_e$, with $Y_e$ the SM lepton Yukawa coupling, the rotation matrices in the iType-III Seesaw can be expressed as:

 Now, the couplings for the vertices involving the decay of the heavy charged leptons in this scenario can be written as:

 where $e_i=(e^-, \widetilde N^-, N^-)$ and $\nu_j=(\nu_e,\widetilde N_0, N^0)$ for $(i,j)\in\{1,2,3\}$.
 One can easily check that the couplings for the vertices $\bar \nu_e N^-W_\mu^+$, $\bar e \widetilde{N}^-Z_\mu$ and $\bar e \widetilde{N}^-h$ regarding the decay of the heavy charged leptons are zero and the rest of the couplings involving transition of heavy charged leptons to SM leptons are non-zero.
 Therefore, we find the partial decay widths of $N^\pm/\widetilde{N}^\pm$ as: